Healthy riparian land – land that runs along river banks and wetlands – is critical for healthy waterways.

 - Riparian Action Plan for West Gippsland (PDF, 3.7 MB)

 - Riparian Action Plan for Wimmera (PDF, 2.3 MB)

-During the second year of the implementation of the Regional Riparian Action Plan, catchment management authorities - working with over 340 landholders, Landcare groups and other partners - protected or improved 760 kilometres and over 16,500 hectares of riparian land.
+During the third year of the implementation of the Regional Riparian Action Plan, catchment management authorities - working with nearly 250 landholders and about 120 Traditional Owner, Landcare, angling, school and other community groups - protected or improved over 760 kilometres and over 6,800 hectares of riparian land.

 The achievements reports for the first two years of the action plan’s implementation – 2015/16 and 2016/17 – with further case studies of riparian projects across Victoria, are also available.